No soft landing for Biden on ‘Morning Joe’ interview

 Biden repeated his denial of the accusation.

-Brzezinski honed in on a Biden quote made during the confirmation hearings for Supreme Court Justice Brett Kavanagh, that women who make charges of sexual assault should be treated with the presumption that the essence of what they’re talking about is real.
+Brzezinski honed in on a Biden quote made during the confirmation hearings for Supreme Court Justice Brett Kavanaugh, that women who make charges of sexual assault should be treated with the presumption that the essence of what they’re talking about is real.

 “I’m going to try and ask many different ways,” she said.

 There were five.
 “Should we not start off with the presumption that the essence of what she’s talking about is real?”
-“Why is it real for (Kavanagh accuser Dr. Christine Blasey) Ford but not for Tara Reade?”
+“Why is it real for (Kavanaugh accuser Dr. Christine Blasey) Ford but not for Tara Reade?”
 “Are women to be believed unless it pertains to you?”
 “Why is it different now?”
-“Do you regret what you said during the Kavanagh hearings?”
+“Do you regret what you said during the Kavanaugh hearings?”

 Biden said accusations should be taken seriously but that “in the end, the truth matters.”

-Note: This story has been updated to correct the spelling of Supreme Court Justice Brett Kavanaugh.